 In very simple words: subscriber timezone scheduling means sending the notification at an exact time according to the subscriber’s timezone.

-For instance, if you’d like all your subscribers to get the notification and 11:00 am, just before they start with their work day, you can schedule the push notification so that is sent whenever the subscriber’s timezone hits 11:00 am.
+For instance, if you’d like all your subscribers to get the notification and 11:00 am, just before they start their workday, you can schedule the push notification so that is sent whenever the subscriber’s timezone hits 11:00 am.

 No matter where your subscribers are, they’ll get it at exactly 11:00 am even if it’s 3:00 pm in your timezone at the same time!